 Consider now why one would scrape a search engine.
 Scrape is an ugly word for crawl, suck, draw out of, or harvest (all of which are ugly words in and of themselves).
 To scrape a search engine is to harvest all the data on it.

 You obviously can’t harvest all the data on Google, so you need to scrape for specific information at given intervals.
-This is essentially what you do when you’re after, using Scrapebox and a bunch of proxies.
+This is essentially what you do when you’re after Big Data, using Scrapebox and a bunch of proxies.

 Scraping search engines is an age-old tradition — at least as old as the internet.
 Because the search engines have categorized the data in such a good way, a dialed in scrape can turn up millions of results for keywords, URLs, and other metrics in a few hours.

-You can then compile this data for research, resale, or.
+You can then compile this data for research, resale, or any number of purposes.

 How You Scrape the Search Engine